flutter/website/src/docs/development/data-and-backend/json.md

 }
 ```

-And the class Address is used (nested) by this our User class:
+The Address class is nested inside the `User` class:

 ```dart
 import 'address.dart';